ncbi/clinvar/README.md

 To help file submitters prepare for this change, we are making the updated spreadsheet templates available for review with a [note explaining changes](submission_templates/README.md).
 ([SubmissionTemplate.xlsx](submission_templates/SubmissionTemplate.xlsx), [SubmissionTemplateLite.xlsx](submission_templates/SubmissionTemplateLite.xlsx) and [SubmissionTemplateSomatic.xlsx](submission_templates/SubmissionTemplateSomatic.xlsx))

-We plan to support the submission of somatic variants though the API around May 15 2024.
-The Submission API test endpoint will support somatic variants from April 11 2024 for testing; details can be found [here](submission_api_schema/README.md).
+The production endpoint for the Submission API supports submission of somatic variants as of May 15 2024; the test endpoint was made available on April 11 2024.
+Details can be found [in the README for the API schema](submission_api_schema/README.md).

 Submission of somatic variants through the submission wizard and SCV update forms will be added later in 2024.